 It is the policy of the Treasurer to diversify the pooled funds.
-Investments are diversified to minimize the risk of loss resulting in an overconcentration of assets in a specific maturity, issuer, or class of security.
+Investments are diversified to minimize the risk of loss of principal and interest resulting from an overconcentration of assets in a specific maturity, issuer, or type of security.
 Diversification strategies shall be established by the Treasurer and periodically reviewed.